 What Is Pilates?

 Pilates is a form of low-impact exercise that aims to strengthen your muscles while improving your postural alignment and flexibility (3).
 Pilates was created by a German anatomist called Joseph Pilates hence the reason for the name.
 The exercise was invented in the early 20th century.
 Joseph believed that a person’s mental health and their physical health were closely connected and that is how he came up with this exercise routine (4).

-Pilates involves movements that are very slow, precise and involve a lot of breathing.
+Pilates involves movements that are very slow, precise and involve controlled breathing.
 The nature of pilates is what makes most people confuse it with yoga even though they are quite different.
-Although pilates is known as a full-body exercise that targets different body parts all across your body, it is mostly known for working your core.
+Although pilates is known as full-body exercise that targets different body parts all across your body, it is mostly known for working your core.
 When we talk about the core we are referring to your lower back region, your hip area, your thighs – both inner and outer thighs and your abdominals.
-Apart from the core, this training program also actively engages the abdominal muscles.

 Pilates is not one of those exercises that will leave you drenched in sweat because it is slow and about concentration and breathing.

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

 Principles Of Pilates